auth-global/self-documenting-cryptography/design-documents/g3p.md

     * Consider offering server-side RPCs and reference implementations

 * Even if the username is usually not a secret, there can be contexts in which it's still best kept private
-    * Consider seperating screen names from login names
+    * Consider separating screen names from login names
     * Screen names are typically shared with other users, at least in some contexts
     * Screen names often (but don't always) serve as something akin to an address, like a phone number or email
     * Consider keeping login names private-ish